-- Ability to communicate complex scientific topics to students, peers and general public
+- Ability to communicate complex scientific topics to students, peers and the general public.

 - A professionally stimulating working environment.

-- The opportunity to establish a dynamic and innovative research group with potential to recruit high calibre PhD students and postdocs.
+- The opportunity to establish a dynamic and innovative research group with potential to recruit high caliber PhD students and postdocs.

-- The opportunity to apply for promotion to full professorship at a later stage.
+- The opportunity to apply for promotion to full professorship.

-- Excellent collaborative opportunities within the Department, the University, the adjacent Oslo University Hospital and other institutions in the Oslo area.
+- Excellent collaboration opportunities within the Department, the University, the adjacent Oslo University Hospital, and other institutions in the Oslo area.

 - Attractive welfare benefits and a generous pension agreement, in addition to Oslo’s family-friendly environment with its opportunities for culture and outdoor activities.